opendaylight/netvirt/docs/specs/ipv6-l3vpn-internet.rst

 Traffic from Local DPN to DC-Gateway (SYMMETRIC IRB)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When a packet is going out from a dedicated VM, the l3vpn-id attached to that subnetwork will be used.
+When the packet is received from the VM, the destIP in the packet is a external network address.
-Theorically, in L3 FIB, there will be no match for dst IP with this l3vpn-id.
-However, because ODL know the relationship between both VPNs, then the dst IP will be attached
-with the first l3vpn-id.

-However, since the gateway IP for inter-DC and external access is the same, the same MPLS label will be used for both VPNs.
+So, when the packet is matched against the addresses in the VPN, there will NOT be any matches.
+So, the VRF will have a default match entry which is to change the VRF ID in the metadata to that of the Internet VPN and resubmit the packet to the FIB.
+In the resubmit phase, the packet DestIP, InternetVPN VRF fields are matched and the actions defined for this match is executed.
+This would typically be to send the packet to one of the DC-GWs.

 | Classifier Table (0) =>
 | Lport Dispatcher Table (17) ``match: LportTag l3vpn service: set vpn-id=l3vpn-id` =>
 | DMAC Service Filter (19) ``match: dst-mac=router-internal-interface-mac l3vpn service: set vpn-id=internet-l3vpn-id`` =>
-| L3 FIB Table (21) ``match: vpn-id=l3vpn-id, nw-dst=<alternate-ip> set tun-id=mpls_label output to MPLSoGRE tunnel port`` =>
+| L3 FIB Table (21) ``match: vpn-id=l3vpn-id, nw-dst=<IP-from-vpn> set tun-id=mpls_label output to MPLSoGRE tunnel port`` =>
+| L3 FIB Table (21) ``match: dl_type=0x806, vpn-id=l3vpn-id, set vpn-id=internetvpn-id, resubmit(,21) =>
+| ...
-| L3 FIB Table (21) ``match: vpn-id=l3vpn-id, nw-dst=ext-ip-address set tun-id=mpls_label output to MPLSoGRE tunnel port`` =>
+| L3 FIB Table (21) ``match: vpn-id=internetvpn-id, nw-dst=<IP-from-internetvpn> set tun-id=mpls_label output to MPLSoGRE tunnel port`` =>

 Fib Manager changes
 -------------------

 Ingress traffic from internet to VM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The FIB Manager is being configured with 2 entries for different RDs : l3vpn-id and internetvpn-id.
-The LFIB will be matched first.
-In our case, label NH and prefix are the same, whereas we have 2 VPN instances.
-So, proposed change is to prevent LFIB from adding entries if a label is already registered for that compute node.
+As with [6], the traffic from internet to VM will be conditioned with Label and destination IP.
+This is set by the DC-GW.
+So the workflow does not change with [6].

 Egress traffic from VM to internet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The FIB Manager is being configured with the internet routes on one RD only : internetvpn-id.
-As packets that are emitted from the VM with vpn=l3vpn-id, the internet route will not be matched in l3vpn, if implementation remains as it is.
-In FIB Manager, solution is the following:
-- The internetvpn is not attached to any local subnetwork.
-so, any eligible VPNs are looked up in the list of VPN instances.
+Because the VPN manager has a list of VPNs to import information into, the list of import VPNS is parsed.
-for each VPN instance, for each RD, if an imported RT matches the internetvpnID, then a new rule will be appended.
+- if the imported VPN matches the VPN RD, and the correct prefix, then the default basic pipeline rule will be created.
+  This is what will happen for each new prefix added to the FIB.
+- if the imported VPN matches an other VPN, then an additional rule will be added.
+  This entry will be added at the VPN creation.
+  A check will have to be done so that the additional rule is checked lastly.
+  That means that if 3 entries are appended on the VPN, then a 4th rule will be tested in OVS, if the first 3 entries
+  are not matching incoming packet.
+That additional rule will set the vrf-id to the new internetvpn-id, and a
+  resubmit to table 21 will be applied.

 Yang changes